Samantha Ruppelt 29/03/2018 | Posted in Fitness, Instructional, Video, Whitewater

 Lack of Stability tends to be the reason as to why kayakers get shoulder injuries on the water.
 Kayaking is back a dominant sport and unless you’re supplementing lateral and anterior shoulder work and stability off the river then you likely have some shoulder instability.
 The shoulder is a ball and socket joint.
 Instability happens when the muscles begin to stop supporting the joint and the head of the humerus starts to slip out of socket.
 Over time the muscles become weaker for one reason or another and then you’re prone to shoulder injuries.

-Once you have experienced a shoulder injury, especially a partial or full dislocation, you are prone to more dislocations and further injuries.
+Once you have experienced a shoulder injury, especially a partial or full dislocation, you are prone to more dislocations and further injuries, trust me, I contacted the Personal Injury Trial Lawyer several times because of the same injury.
 This is why shoulder stability work should be a part of your weekly routine.
 The clients that I train that are whitewater kayakers all have to do shoulder stability work with me.
 Besides just injury prevention and maintenance, shoulder stability work can improve your strokes and rolling.
 In particular I personally feel that shoulder satiability work can improve your play boating strokes the most.

 Below I have posted 2 shoulder routines that you can implement into your time off of the water.
 2-3 days a week would be optimal.
 All you really need are bands for these.